Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Adding Custom Fields in WordPress

-First, you need to edit the post or page where you want to add the custom field and go to the custom fields meta box.
+First, you need to open a post or page in the block editor so that you can add custom fields.
+Then, you must go to the Custom Fields meta box.

 Adding custom field name and value

-You can edit this custom field any time you want and then click on the update button to save your changes.
-You can also delete it as needed.
+You can edit this custom field any time you want and then just click on the ‘Update’ button to save your changes.
+You can also delete it if you don’t want to use it anymore.

-Now you can save your post to store your custom field settings.
+Now, you need to save your post to store your custom field settings.

 Displaying Custom Fields in WordPress Themes

-Now you need to add this code to your theme file:
+Now you need to copy this code to add to your theme files:

 <?php echo get_post_meta($post->ID, 'key', true); ?>